1741 Ashland Avenue

 Baltimore, MD 21205

 Dr. Rajalakshmi is a child and adolescent psychiatrist and assistant professor at the Kennedy Krieger Institute.
 She also holds a faculty position in the Department of Psychiatry at the Johns Hopkins University School of Medicine.
-She works with patients in the Psychiatric Mental Health Program as well as the Center for Autism and Related Disorders (CARD).
+She works with patients in the Psychiatric Mental Health Program as well as the Center for Autism Services, Science and Innovation (CASSI™, formerly known as the Center for Autism and Related Disorders, or CARD)

 Education and Training